lumeland/blog/posts/lume-3.2.0.md

 {{ set pages = search.pages("type=article", "order=asc") }}
 ```

-The problem with this approach is that the pages are not ordered in your IDE,
+This works great, the only problem is that you can't see the pages in the same
-because the order is not reflected in the filename:
+order in your code editor or file system because they are ordered
+alphabetically:

 ```
 /article-three.md